 We explain the options in detail in these articles:

-However for Turkish nationals and their family members some specific, more favourable rules apply with regard to (self)employment.
+However, for Turkish nationals and their family members some specific, more favourable rules apply regarding (self)employment.

-The RVO (Dutch Enterprise Agency) reviews the documentats, which should demonstrate that:
+The RVO (Dutch Enterprise Agency) reviews the documents, which should demonstrate that the enterprise:

 - can compete in the free market